Board of directors

 Will norman

-of multidisciplinary water resource projects and programs.
+Will is a strategic growth director with SWCA Environmental Consultants, with more than 20 years of experience in the planning, development and management of multidisciplinary water resource projects and programs.
 His primary area of focus has been coastal restoration and flood protection along the Gulf Coast, and more recently supporting SWCA’s energy clients as they evaluate and develop environmental sustainability and governance initiatives and consider the energy transition market.
 Will was born and raised in Vicksburg, Miss., and attended

-complex water resource issues.
+undergraduate and graduate school at LSU before beginning his professional career with the Louisiana Department of Natural Resources – Coastal Restoration Division.
+His career took him to Denver and Boston before leading him back to Baton Rouge in 2010, providing a unique perspective and experience understanding our nations complex water resource issues.
 He and his wife, Misty, reside in Baton Rouge with their two children.
 He serves on the Our Lady of Mercy School Board and the Board

 of Directors for Clean Pelican, a litter advocacy nonprofit in Baton Rouge.